gree/subiam/README.md

 It's forked from Miam.
 Miam is designed to manage all IAM entities in the AWS account.
 Subiam is not so.
 Subiam is designed to manage sub part of IAM entities in the AWS account.
 For example around MySQL instances / around web servers / around lambda functions / around monitoring systems.

 **Notice**
+* `>= 1.3.0`
+  * Specify default region: `ap-northeast-1`.
+User does't have to specify region unless using isolated AWS region like GovCloud.

 * `>= 1.2.0`
   * Add helper methods: `arn_policy_by_aws`, `arn_policy_by_current_account`